-Wellbeing support sessions with *job title* Ali Coleman and Georgia Cooper can be booked in the usual way via Moodle.
+Wellbeing support sessions with Health & Well-being staff Ali Coleman and Georgia Cooper can be booked in the usual way via Moodle.

 Student Minds have created guidance and information to help you look after yourself and your loved ones during this time.